reprohack/reprohack_site/README.md

 ```

+#### CI/CD From Github

+The CI script automatically deploys from github repository when pushed to `dev` or `master` branches (should be `master`
+only when) the site goes into production.

+The deployment uses github secret variables to ssh into the pythonanywhere instance and call the `deploy.sh` script.

+It might be necessary to go to the pythonanywhere dashboard and reload the app manually depending on the scope of the
+code changes.

 ## Host Your Own

 Note: When hosting the page on the internet, you will need to add the `hostname` to the Django settings.